 Ermita de San Antón/ Hermatige of San Anton

-This building was one of the originals built by order of Nicolas Ovando in 1502 with it’s original name being San Antonio Abad.
+This building, sitting in the Plaza San Antón, was one of the originals built by order of Nicolas Ovando in 1502 with it’s original name being San Antonio Abad.
 The building was set afire by Sir Francis Drake and then almost completely destroyed by the hurricane San Zenón in 1930.

 The small chapel has been rebuilt totally and painstakingly after many years of abuse and thievery.
 Thanks to old pictures they were able to make this the new version as close to the old as possible.
 The chapel now has no objects of religious significance inside.
 As of this writing (2012) it has not been kept up well.